obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 If you are beginning syncing after adjusting Obsidian Sync's settings and restarting the application, you will see a **Resume** button within Sync's settings.
 Select this button to begin syncing.

 > [!done] Syncing status
-> When Obsidian Sync has finished syncing, it displays a green circle with a checkmark ( ![[obsidian-icon-sync-circle.svg#icon]] ) in the bottom-right corner (desktop version) or the right sidebar (mobile version).
-The Sync log will also say "Fully Synced" as one of its last messages.
+> When Obsidian Sync completes, a green circle with a checkmark ( ![[obsidian-icon-sync-synced.svg#icon]] ) appears in the bottom-right corner (desktop) or in the right sidebar (mobile).
+The Sync log will also display "Fully Synced" as one its most recent message.
+>
+> For more details on sync statuses, refer to [[Status icon and messages]].
 ^obsidian-sync-status

 To connect other devices to your newly created and synced remote vault, keep reading!